sebschlicht/plg_system_rimages/README.md

 ## Examples

-Our collection of [example configurations](https://github.com/sebschlicht/plg_system_rimages/wiki/examples) covers the following use cases:
+Our collection of [example configurations](https://github.com/sebschlicht/plg_system_rimages/wiki/examples) covers use cases such as:

-* compress all images (without resizing any) - see below
+* compress all images (without resizing) - see below
-* provide different images on smaller devices - see below
+* show alternative images on small devices - see below
 * offer resized article images to each *Bootstrap 3* device class
-* having custom breakpoints (e.g. for a certain smartphone size)
+* use custom breakpoints (e.g. for a specific smartphone size)
-* resize images of a specific extension (e.g. a slider)
+* resize images of a particular extension (e.g. a slider)

 ### Compress all, resize non